sim2realAI/sim2realAI.github.io/_posts/2019-02-13-UnrealROX.markdown

 <center><img src="/assets/img/2019-02-13/wooden.gif" width="49%">
 <img src="/assets/img/2019-02-13/modern.gif" width="49%"></center>

-The whole system was built over UE4 taking advantage of various existing features, extending certain ones with to suit their specific needs, and implementing others from scratch to devise a more efficient and cleaner project that abides to software design principles.
+The whole system was built over UE4 taking advantage of various existing features, extending certain ones to suit their specific needs, and implementing others from scratch to devise a more efficient and cleaner project that abides by software design principles.

 # Features